awsdocs/aws-doc-sdk-examples/basics_scenarios/sitewise_scenario/SPECIFICATION.md

 The AWS IoT SiteWise Basics scenario executes the following operations.

 1. **Create an AWS SiteWise Asset Model**:
    - Description: This operation creates an AWS SiteWise Asset Model.
 Invoke the `createAssetModel` method.
    - Exception Handling: Check to see if a `ResourceAlreadyExistsException` is thrown.
-If it is thrown, get the asset model id and move on.
+If it is thrown, get the asset model ID and move on.

 2. **Create an AWS IoT SiteWise Asset**:
    - Description: This operation creates an AWS SiteWise asset.
-   - The method `createAsset` is called to obtain the asset id.
+   - The method `createAsset` is called to obtain the asset ID.
    - Exception Handling: Check to see if a `ResourceNotFoundException` is thrown.
-If so, display the message and end program.
+If so, display the message and end the program.

 3. **Retrieve the property ID values**:
    - Description: To send data to an asset, we need to get the property ID values for the Temperature and Humidity properties.
-   - The method `listAssetModels()` is called to retrieve asset id values.
+   - The method `listAssetModels()` is called to retrieve the asset ID values.
-   - Exception Handling: Check to see if a `IoTSiteWiseException` is thrown.
+   - Exception Handling: Check to see if an `IoTSiteWiseException` is thrown.
 There are not many other useful exceptions for this specific call.
 If so, display the message and end the program.

 4. **Send data to an AWS IoT SiteWise Asset**:
    - Description: This operation sends data to an IoT SiteWise Asset.
    - This step uses the method `batchPutAssetPropertyValue()`.
    - Exception Handling: Check to see if a `ResourceNotFoundException` is thrown.
-If so, display the message and end program.
+If so, display the message and end the program.

 5. **Retrieve the value of the IoT SiteWise Asset property**:
    - Description: This operation gets data from the asset.
    - This step uses the method `getAssetPropertyValue()`.
    - Exception Handling: Check to see if a `ResourceNotFoundException` is thrown.
-If so, display the message and end program.
+If so, display the message and end the program.

 6. **Create an IoT SiteWise Portal**:
-   - Description: This operation is creates a Sitewise portal.
+   - Description: This operation creates an IoT SiteWise portal.
    - The method `createPortal` is called.
-   - Exception Handling: Check to see if a `IoTSiteWiseException` is thrown.
+   - Exception Handling: Check to see if an `IoTSiteWiseException` is thrown.

 7. **Describe the Portal**:
-   - Description: This operation descrines the portal and returns an URL for the portal.
+   - Description: This operation describes the portal and returns a URL for the portal.
-   - The method `describePortal()` is called and retutns URL.
+   - The method `describePortal()` is called and returns the URL.
    - Exception Handling: Check to see if a `ResourceNotFoundException` is thrown.
-If so, display the message and end program.
+If so, display the message and end the program.

 8. **Create an IoTSitewise Gateway**:
-   - Description: This operation creates a Sitewise Gateway.
+   - Description: This operation creates an IoT SiteWise Gateway.
-   - The method `createGateway)` is called.
+   - The method `createGateway` is called.
-  - Exception Handling: Check to see if a `IoTSiteWiseException` is thrown.
+   - Exception Handling: Check to see if an `IoTSiteWiseException` is thrown.

-9. **Describe the Sitewise Gateway**:
+9. **Describe the IoT SiteWise Gateway**:
    - Description: This operation describes the Gateway.
-   - The method `describeGateway()` is called."
+   - The method `describeGateway()` is called.
    - Exception Handling: Check to see if a `ResourceNotFoundException` is thrown.
-If so, display the message and end program.
+If so, display the message and end the program.

-10. **Delete the AWS IoT SiteWise Assets**
+10. **Delete the AWS IoT SiteWise Assets**:
-  - The `delete()` methods ares called to clean up the resources.
+    - The `delete()` methods are called to clean up the resources.
     - Exception Handling: Check to see if a `ResourceNotFoundException` is thrown.
-If so, display the message and end program.
+If so, display the message and end the program."

 ### Program execution
 The following shows the output of the AWS IoT SiteWise Basics scenario in the console.